 Talk to your manager about your career plans.
 Most of your conversations are likely far more tactical, focused on the day to day work, than you may like.
 That’s why you’ve read this far.
 Ensure that your manager is clear on what opportunities you seek.
 Ask her to find you work that develops your preferred skills.
 Otherwise, be clear about priorities and make time to develop skills outside of work.

 Consider creating a side project.
 This can be within the company or outside.
 This may also be something fun, helpful if you’re looking for a distraction from your day job.
 My friend Ailian Gan writes about side projects as a way to create something that you want to see exist.
 Great ideas and outcomes often come from where you less expect it.

 Data and benchmarks are great.
 I love mining through data.
 When I worked at Accenture, I was clear on the compensation ranges for various positions.
-The company provided salary ranges.
-This was a great benchmark for me, in addition to performance reviews.
+The company provided the salary ranges.
+This was an excellent benchmark for me, in addition to performance reviews.